-- The authors would like to kindly thank the meteorological staff from the Polish Polar Station Hornsund listed here: - 319 https://hornsund.igf.edu.pl/about-the-station/expeditions/ for collecting the data and maintaining the meteorological - 320 monitoring.
+Competing interests.
+The authors declare that they have no conflict of interest.
+Acknowledgements.
+The authors would like to kindly thank the meteorological staff from the Polish Polar Station Hornsund (listed here: https://hornsund.igf.edu.pl/about-the-station/ expeditions/, last access: 1 April 2020) for collecting the data and maintaining the meteorological monitoring.
 The authors also thank the two anonymous reviewers for valuable comments and suggestions.
-Financial support - 321 for this work was provided by the Polish National Science Centre through grant No. 2017/27/B/ST10/01269.
-This work was - 322 also partially supported by the Institute of Geophysics, Polish Academy of Sciences within statutory activities No 3841/E- - 323 41/S/2020 of the Ministry of Science and Higher Education of Poland.
+Financial support for this work was provided by the Polish National Science Centre through grant no. 2017/27/B/ST10/01269.
+This work was also partially supported by the Institute of Geophysics, Polish Academy of Sciences within statutory activities no. 3841/E-41/S/2020 of the Ministry of Science and Higher Education of Poland.